f5devcentral/f5-agility-labs-waf/docs/class5/module1/lab1/lab1.rst

 #.
 Go to the to WebGoat login page at ``https://insecureapp1.f5.demo/WebGoat/login`` but **do not login as f5student** .

 #.
-Attempt to login using any username (not f5student) and password at least 4 times.
+Attempt to login using the same username (not f5student) and password at least 4 times.

 #.
 Examine the most recent **illegal** request in the event log: